ange-nguetsop/Paint/README.md

 ## Features

 - **Drawing with the Mouse**: Click and drag the mouse to draw on the canvas.
+- **Erasing with Mouse**: To erase the image, hold down the right mouse button and move over the area to be erased.
+You can also change the size of the eraser using the mouse wheel.
 - **Color Change**: Adjust the R, G, B values using the trackbars to change the drawing color.
 - **Brush Thickness Adjustment**: Use the mouse wheel to increase or decrease the brush thickness.
 - **Save Drawing**: Press 's' to save the current drawing as an image file.